riccymiccy/google_analytics_shiny_app/README.md

 The client wanted the ability to analyse website performance as Google Analystics is too restrictive.
 - Limited or no ability to compare site performance between their three locations
-- Overview of a single city’s performance including surrounding towns
+- Overview of a single city’s performance is complicated because of Google Analytics’ use of multiple small towns around a given city
 - Compare site performance in a defined Edinburgh, Glasgow and Inverness catchment

+We have synthesised the data for the purposes of demonstrating what we achieved.
+The link to that data can be found here.

 ## Tools

 The data was called from the google_analytics API.
+We were coding in R.

 The dashboard was created shinydashboard with the following libraries:
 - `library(leaflet)`